 When analyzing student responses, I used the knowledge I gained from the literature regarding reading motivation and instruction.
 I coded all qualitative data as a positive or negative response looking for themes that addressed my research question: What impact does an incentive program have on third through fifth grade struggling readers' motivation to participate in reading interventions and their perceptions of themselves as readers?
-As I analyzed the data, I sorted the data by positive and negative responses and also if the responses represented students' perceptions of themselves as readers or if they represented students' motivation to take part in the interventions.
+As I analyzed the data, I sorted the data by positive and negative responses and also if the responses represented students' perceptions of themselves as readers in the responses represented students.